-Mathematica supports using joysticks, gamepads, 3D mice, and all other controller devices that follow the HID specification.
-In fact, in many cases, there is zero setup needed to control Mathematica with one of these controller devices.
-You can use the interactive examples below to try out some simple applications of using gamepad support in Mathematica.
-However, watching the screencast will give you a much more thorough walk-through of using a variety of devices to control interactive output in Mathematica.
+The Wolfram System supports using joysticks, gamepads, 3D mice, and all other controller devices that follow the HID specification.
+In fact, in many cases, there is zero setup needed to control the Wolfram System with one of these controller devices.
+You can use the interactive examples below to try out some simple applications of using gamepad support in the Wolfram System.
+However, watching the screencast will give you a much more thorough walk-through of using a variety of devices to control interactive output in the Wolfram System.

 You can control Manipulate outputs and typical 3D graphics with a gamepad.
 The inputs are very simple, and do not mention anything about controller devices.